One Punch Man Season 3 has anime fans all revved up for the next part of

 Some anime critics were leery of the studio change because it was believed that animation quality might suffer.
 They praised the main animator Kenichi Aoki for his work on OPM Season 2 while still claiming, “It’s collapsing and even Aoki can’t save us from bad production.”

-Regardless, anime fans gave OPM Season 2 good reviews.
-But will J.C.
+Regardless of online criticism of the animation and production issues, anime fans have still been giving OPM Season 2 good reviews.
+But did J.C.
 Staff leave enough source material for creating One Punch Man Season 3 quickly?

 — 久保田誓 11日(日曜)西A-62a (@kubo_chika) April 16, 2019

 Updated July 2, 2019: Finalized Season 2/manga comparison and other analysis.
 Added official announcements and fans discussing the desire for One Punch Man Season 3.